rcprcp/Monitor/README.md

 * Deploy Monitor - this repo - which is the Java agent which runs with the program to be monitored.
 * The last step is to find a suitable program to monitor - i currently use Victim [http://github.com/rcprcp/Victim.git] - it's very easy to work with.

-## To deply Monitor follow these instructions.
+## To deploy Monitor follow these instructions.
 * create a monitor.properties file with the following lines:

 ```